KatrinaTom/nextjs-blog/README.md

 **Add Pages**

-* Pages folder > any .js file in here, is a page
+* Pages folder > any .js file in here, is a page.
+* File based system router

 Client side navigation is faster.
 The next router is using client side navigation.

+__app.js file is rendered first.

 ## Screenshots